hikari2179/hikari2179/README.md

-- 👋 Hi, I’m Vuong Huynh, from KMS Technology Vietnam
+- 👋 Hi, I’m Vuong Huynh.
+I'm a Software Engineer from KMS Technology Vietnam
 - 📫 You can reach to me via Skype at live:.cid.9681b39fee0ee17f

 <!---